iyreshot/Modlist/README.md

 ## With MO2 Executables not working as intended

-Find the tools folder within your MO2 installation folder, and the .exe of the application inside it's respective folder (Example: D:\Lyra\MO2\Tools\SSEedit)
+- Find the tools folder within your MO2 installation folder, and the .exe of the application inside it's respective folder (Example: D:\Lyra\MO2\Tools\SSEedit) and Right click, then click Properties, then compatability and check "Run as administrator"

-Right click/ compatability/ Run as administrator

 ***

 ## Removing the Mod List

-#### Simply delete the folder, and you have uninstalled it.
+- #### Simply delete the folder, and you have uninstalled it.

 ***